Neptis conspicua

 Neptis conspicua, or Neave's sailer, is a butterfly in the family Nymphalidae.
 It is found in Cameroon, the Democratic Republic of the Congo, Uganda, western Kenya, north-western Tanzania, Zambia and possibly Sierra Leone, Togo and Nigeria.
 The habitat consists of forests.

+It is a member of the Neptis agatha species group.

+The forms of this group may be at once recognized by the underside of the hindwing having 2 or 3 continuous white transverse bands at the base (cf. agatha underside, 48 d) and by the cell having white dots or being only striped with white at the anterior margin.
+Some of the numerous forms are very nearly allied continuata Holl.